 The advanced form of HIV infection is known as AIDs or Acquired immunodeficiency syndrome.
 This means that the immune system of the body has succumbed to the power of HIV.
 In the early times, when a person gets diagnosed with AIDS, it means suffering from 5 to 10 years then the end.
 Today, medical miracles and advanced technology have made it possible for men and women with AIDS to live long and fully with the help o lifelong medication.

 The Secret to Long Life after being diagnosed with AIDS

 A new study that came out in PLOS Medicine revealed that with early detection and proper treatment, a person with AIDS today can still live a long and normal life.
 This is provided that the body’s immune system has not been totally compromised yet.
 Early detection is the key.
-On the other hand, early detection and early treatment also showed that AIDS patients can have normal sex life without infecting their partner.
+On the other hand, early detection and early treatment also showed that AIDS patients can have a normal sex life without infecting their partner.
 This study was conducted by the National Institute of Allergy and Infectious Diseases (NIAID).

 Symptoms that men should watch out for!

 If you knew that you are at risk of getting HIV because of your lifestyle, it is best to be cautious of how your body is all the time.
 Among the symptoms that you should be watching for are:

 - having rashes on your body such as on the legs to the arms and to the face